How Long Does It Take to Learn Chinese? 6 Fundamental Factors That You Should Consider

 While you don’t necessarily need to spend 10 hours a day for 72 days, if you want to achieve a conversational level without taking a decade, you should at least put in 30 minutes to an hour daily.

-Putting in this amount of time is also the most beneficial for long-term memory.
 When memorizing large amounts of information over an extended period of time, you risk everything you learned being put into your short-term memory.

 In other words, it’s easier and more effective to learn in smaller chunks of content and time.

-Whether you have hours a day to spare or not, the biggest take-away from this factor is that you incorporate Chinese learning, studying and practicing into your daily life.
+Whether you have hours a day to spare or not, the biggest takeaway from this factor is that you incorporate Chinese learning, studying and practicing into your daily life.

 2. The Quality of Your Learning Resources

-Believe it or not, but the obstacle in your path to faster fluency could very well be the resources you’re using.
+Believe it or not, the obstacle in your path to faster fluency could very well be the resources you’re using.

 What does this look like exactly?